PHYSICAL EDUCATION COURSES

 Physical Education is a semester course.
 Each student will receive a grade for the first and the second quarter.
 The cumulative average of the two quarters will result in the semester grade.
 If a student fails for the semester, then that student must repeat the entire semester to receive credit.
 Assessment and evaluation based on learning outcomes and standards is an integral component of the physical education program.
 Evaluation will include end of the unit performance tasks, formative assessments of skills, knowledge and attitudes, preparedness, participation and attendance.
 Any student who is unprepared for class shall not be allowed to participate in any activity.
 Participation is required and will be defined as “being actively and cooperatively engaged in the activity.”
 Students are required to attend all scheduled physical education classes to receive credit.
 Student athletes who do not participate in the regularly scheduled physical education class may not participate in an after school event that specific day.
 All students are required to complete the Physical Best Fitnessgram Assessment during the first and fourth quarters.

-A student with a temporary disability will be excused from participation after presenting a note from his/her parent or guardian and will be required to physically make-up the class or classes.
+Students with a temporary disability will be excused from participation after presenting a note from their parent or guardian and will be required to physically make-up the class or classes.
 A doctor’s note is required for non-participation over a one-week period of time with the specific duration of exemption indicated by the doctor.
 At this point, the student will be required to complete the assigned PEX work.
-In the event a return date or the duration of non-participation is not provided the student will report to the assigned study hall until further notification by the nurse.
+In the event a return date or the duration of non-participation is not provided, the student will report to the assigned study hall until further notification by the nurse.

 Lockers and Security